r-matsuzaka/cloud-function-example/README.md

 Please copy and paste at the `main.py` and `requirements.py` in `src/cloud-funciotns` for codes in Cloud Functions.

-Setting for Cloud functions.
+Setting for Cloud Functions.
 ```
 Memory:2 GB
 Runtime:Python3.7
 Entrypoint:handler
 ```
-In this code example, http request is used thus permission should be added.
+In this code example, http request is used.
+Thus permission should be added.

 Navigate to permission page and choose `allUsers` for member section and `Cloud Functions Invoker`(`Cloud Functions 起動元`)for a role.

 If you don't set the permission you get 403 error.

 See [this site(Japanese)](https://qiita.com/toshiaki_takase/items/ce65cd5582a80917b52f) as reference.

 After deploying Cloud Functions please copy trigger whose form is `http://......` to give `main.py`.

 This triger can be accessed publicly because of permission setting mentioned above.

 So you should not open this url to public.
 Cloud Functions incur chaerges based on the time you trigger Cloud Functions.

 ### Run code